website Skip to content

 What is Mad Math?

 We love seeing math on the card - so much that it gets its very own section!
-Like the Big Brain section, these lines feature numbers that aren’t traditionally paired together.
-And for anyone worried about doing the math themselves, don’t worry - we’ve done all the calculations for you!
+Like the Big Brain section, these hands feature numbers that aren’t traditionally paired together.
+And for anyone concerned about doing the math themselves, don’t worry - we’ve done all the calculations for you!

 What is Big Brain?